-- Once this has been submitted by the approving FAA representative, a green plastic student pilot card/certificate will come to in the mail in about 3 weeks unless there is some sort of problem which you should be notified.
+- Once this has been submitted by the approving FAA representative, a temporary student pilot certificate will be e mailed to you in 1 to 2 weeks and your green plastic student pilot card/certificate will come to in the mail in about 3 weeks unless there is some sort of problem which you should be notified.

 Step 3.
 Schedule your flight training

 There are a number of options for scheduling flight training which we will cover here.
 Overall, it is best to schedule your flight training as far ahead as possible for the best time slots early in the morning.
 Scheduling is first come first served.